dotnet/android-samples/StorageProvider/README.md

 ---
 name: Xamarin.Android - Storage Provider
-description: This sample demonstrates how to use the DocumentsProvider API to manage documents and expose them to the Android system for sharing.
-The Storage...
+description: "Demonstrates how to use the DocumentsProvider API to manage documents and expose them to the Android system for sharing"
 page_type: sample
 languages:
 - csharp